Woman dies riding roller coaster at Texas amusement park

-The unidentified woman was riding the Texas Giant roller coaster ride at the park in Arlington, about 20 miles west of Dallas, when the accident occurred, Six Flags said in a statement.
+The unidentified woman was riding the Texas Giant roller coaster ride at the park in Arlington, about 20 miles (32 km) west of Dallas, when the accident occurred, Six Flags said in a statement.

 "Since the safety of our guests and employees is our number one priority, the ride has been closed pending further investigation," Six Flags spokeswoman Sharon Parker said.